National Anthem of Colombia: Distribution

 This introduction was taught to students in primary schools in the 1930s, according to historian José Antonio Amaya, and it was still being taught in the 1960s.
 The final line is very similar to a line in the national anthem of Cuba that goes, "¡Que morir por la patria es vivir!"

 As time went by, different versions of the anthem appeared.
 In 1946, the Ministry of National Education, with the aim of unifying the criteria, appointed a commission made up of experts.
 As a result of this investigation, the government issued executive decree number 1963 of 4 July 1946, stating that the official scores and the transcriptions for symphony orchestra of the anthem made by Norte de Santander musician José Rozo Contreras in 1933 are the most faithful to the originals written by Oreste Síndici.
 Since then, this version has been officially adopted.
 During the government of Belisario Betancur, San Andrés residents were authorised to sing a version of the anthem in English and indigenous peoples to sing the version in their own languages.

 Decree 3558 of 9 November 1949, which approves the "Garrison Service Regulations", is the first protocol norm that establishes the occasions on which the anthem must be sung.
 Law 12 of 29 February 1984 ratified in its article 4 the validity of the national anthem of Colombia.

 Law 198 of 17 July 1995, which legislates national symbols, made it mandatory to broadcast them on all radio and television stations in the country at both 6:00 a.m. and 6:00 p.m. (with the latter medium, on a varied schedule for those deprived of clear signal and not applicable to national cable TV channels), as well as during public addresses by the President of the Republic and other official events.

 Lyrics

-The national anthem is made up of an Alexandrine chorus and eleven stanzas in heptasyllabic octavillas; but throughout its execution, only the chorus and the first verse are usually performed.
+The national anthem is made up of an Alexandrine chorus and eleven stanzas in heptasyllabic octavillas; but throughout its execution, only the chorus and the first stanza are usually performed.
 The stanzas are a recount of historical events and philosophical reflections on the independence of Colombia and other Latin American countries.
 Stanzas I and III can be described as evocative, stanzas II, V, and XI heroic, stanzas VI and VII epic, stanzas IV and VIII elegiac, and stanzas IX and X synthetic.
 The music has a tonality of E flat major and 4/4 time (tempo di marcia).